 The coin (one fourth of a dollar) is peculiar to U.S., first recorded 1783.
 But quarter could mean "a farthing" in Middle English (late 14c.), and cf. British quadrant "a farthing" (c.1600), and classical Latin quadrans, the name of a coin worth a quarter of an as (the basic unit of Roman currency).

 Quarter days (mid-15c.), designated as days when rents were paid and contracts and leases began or expired, were, in England, Lady day (March 25), Midsummer day (June 24), Michaelmas day (Sept.
 29), and Christmas day (Dec.
 25); in Scotland, keeping closer to the pagan Celtic calendar, they were Candlemas (Feb.
 2), Whitsunday (May 15), Lammas (Aug.
 1), and Martinmas (Nov.
 11).
 Quarter in the sense "period of three months; one of the four divisions of a year" is recorded from late 14c.

 - quarter (v.)

 - "to cut in quarters, divide into four parts," mid-14c., from quarter (n.).
-Specifically as a form of criminal punishment from late 14c.
+Specifically as the word for a form of criminal punishment from late 14c.
+(Old English had slitcwealm "death by rending").
 Related: Quartered; quartering.
 The meaning "to put up soldiers" is recorded from 1590s (see quarters).